 Either way, this is an in-depth look at different side effects that men experience on TRT and how you can combat them.

-Common side effects of testosterone replacement therapy (TRT)
+Common side effects of TRT - oestrogen

 The most common side effects of TRT are usually related to increased levels of oestrogen, DHT and testosterone.